elektrotehnika/digel-asic-labs-fa24/lab3/README.md

 ## Build A Parameterized Divider

 In this section, you will build a parameterized divider of unsigned integers.
-You have two goals:
+You have three goals:

 1. Write the RTL for the design.
 2. Verify functionality with an RTL simulation.